nodejs/abi-stable-node/napi_js_data.md

 #### Description
 This API creates a JavaScript Symbol object from a UTF8-encoded C++ string

-JavaScript Symbol type is described in
+The JavaScript Symbol type is described in
 [Section 19.4](https://tc39.github.io/ecma262/#sec-symbol-objects)
 of the ECMAScript Language Specification.